Vulnerable Persons Safeguarding Policy

 - Referral rewards may be declined where a vulnerable person appears pressured or exploited.

-6. NDIS and government funding
+6. NDIS, aged care and government funding

 7. Privacy and sensitive information